lanagarmire/DeepProg/docs/_build/html/_sources/index.rst.txt

 Access
 ------

-The package is currently only available for reviewers and will become accessible for everyone upon acceptance of the paper.
-The package is accessible at this link: https://gitlab.com/Grouumf/SimDeep.
-To access the package, it is required to log with the user name: **guest_opoirion** and the password: **guest2020**
+The package is accessible at this link: https://github.com/lanagarmire/DeepProg.

 Contribute
 ----------